mbaersch/datalayer-event-repeater/README.md

 - optionally gets an additional key `repeater.isRepeatedEvent` with value of `true`
 - gets pushed to the dataLayer again

-**Clear ecommerce**
-If a repeated dataLayer object has an `ecommerce` key, it can be reset before the event gets pushed to the dataLayer again.
+**Clear ecommerce**: If a repeated dataLayer object has an `ecommerce` key, it can be reset before the event gets pushed to the dataLayer again.
 This is recommended in order to jave a clean `ecommerce` dataLayer when tags fire.

 By default, all events that exist in the dataLayer at the time of triggering this tag are re-processed if they match one of the defined event names.
 If events with the same name are present more than once, all occurrences will be repeated by this tag.